50nicy/50nicy/README.md

 - 👋 Hi, I’m @50nicy
-- 👀 I’m interested in oculus quest
+- 👀 I’m interested in AR
-- 🌱 I’m currently learning VR
+- 🌱 I’m currently learning AR
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...